Should you consider laser hair removal?

 Without getting too technical, laser hair removal works by damaging the hair follicles in your skin.
-Your technician, at your appointment, will press an instrument to the desired area which will produce a laser beam to your skin.
+Using the latest and best equipment, the technician at your appointment will press their aesthetic laser device to the desired area which will produce a laser beam to your skin.
 The beam will then pass through your skin and into the hair follicles below and with the heat and light the laser produces, the follicles become damaged and, voila, the hair-growth is stopped!

 If you’re a big fan of the sun or tanning, then the laser hair removal process might appeal to you – after all, hairless legs without needing to shave during the summer months could save you plenty of time.
 However, what you need to consider is that before and after the treatment, you’ll need to avoid the sun completely.
 Your dermatologist will be able to direct you more accurately as to what you can and can’t do, but in short, tanned skin will need to fade before the laser hair removal can be completed.
 Try and book your appointments for the winter months where you’re less likely to be out soaking up the warmth, and avoid any appointments close to pre-booked holidays!
 It’s all about staying safe!

 Laser hair removal has more than one benefit